Bruce Keogh: Clinical medical career (1980–2007)

-NHS Medical Director (2007–13)
+NHS Medical Director, Department of Health (2007–2013)

 As medical director of the NHS (2007–13) he was a director general in the Department of Health where he led the Medical Directorate, which had oversight for clinical policy and strategy in the NHS.
 This included the work of the National Clinical Directors and their associated strategies such as those for coronary heart disease, stroke, cancer, respiratory disease, renal disease, liver disease, trauma, and transplantation.
 He established the Healthcare Quality Improvement Partnership (HQIP)a joint venture between the Academy of Medical Royal Colleges and the Royal College of Nursing to develop and run the national clinical audits.

 Keogh's role also included oversight of the medicines supply chain into the UK, policy relating to the pharmaceutical industry, drug pricing, prescriptions and the role of pharmacy in England and sponsorship of the work programmes of the National Institute for Health and Clinical Excellence (NICE), the NHS regulator the Healthcare Commission and the National Patient Safety Agency (NPSA), including the National Confidential Enquiries and the National Research Ethics Service.
 Through sponsorship of Medical Education England (MEE) a product of the 2008 Darzi review of the NHS, he had oversight of postgraduate education of doctors, dentists, pharmacists and clinical scientists, but this was superseded by Health Education England (HEE) in 2012 to ensure a balanced and integrated approach to all healthcare professionals.

+In 2008, Keogh succeeded Matthew Swindells as Interim Director General for Informatics in the Department of Health.
+During this time he set out a vision for NHS IT and Informatics that would learn from successful GP systems and inform future direction for the National Programme for IT.
+This review recommended the development of essential functionality that would create a pull effect from clinicians by ensuring NHS IT was useful in conducting day-to-day business.
+The idea was to create a create a ‘tipping point’ in the acceptability and demand for strategic IT systems.
+The five key elements (the ‘Clinical 5’) for secondary care were: a Patient Administration System (PAS) with integration with other systems and sophisticated reporting; Order Communications and Diagnostics Reporting (including all pathology and radiology tests and tests ordered in primary care; letters with coding (discharge summaries, clinic and Accident and Emergency letters); scheduling (for beds, tests, theatres etc.); e-Prescribing.
+This set the NHS on a path to electronic health records.

+Within the report he also recommended a National Quality Framework based on clinical metrics.
+The lack of a national set of clinical outcome and quality measures had impeded progress towards a culture of continuous quality improvement.